Ember.NativeArray Class

 obj

 Push the object onto the end of the array.
-Works just like push()
+Works just like push() but it

 is KVO-compliant.